delvtech/council-kit/packages/council-sdk/docs/classes/Proposal.md

 Get the usable voting power of a given address for this proposal determined by its creation block.
-Any changes to voting power after the creation block of this proposal will not be reflected.
+Any changes to voting power after the creation block of this proposal does not apply to this proposal and therefore will not be reflected.

 #### Parameters